- How can I apply to Simpson College?

 Simpson accepts credit from other accredited institutions when a similar course is offered on the Simpson campus.
 When choosing courses we recommend choosing general academic courses as opposed to unique elective or career preparation courses.
 We are happy to conduct a credit evaluation by request.
 You may also view our Transfer Credit Guides.

 What sports are offered at Simpson?

 Simpson athletes compete at the NCAA Division III level in the Iowa Intercollegiate Athletic Conference.
 Simpson offers 19 competitive sports including Baseball, Basketball, Cross Country, Football, Golf, Soccer, Swimming, Tennis, Track & Field, Wrestling, Softball, and Women’s Volleyball.
 For the less competitive athlete, Simpson also offers various intramurals each semester.
 Learn more about Simpson Storm.

-Are freshman required to live on campus?
+Are first year students required to live on campus?

 Living on campus is an integral part of the Simpson Experience.
-We require freshman to live on campus for their first year, however a request can be made to be a commuter if family lives near campus.
+We require students to live on campus for their first year, however a request can be made to be a commuter if family lives near campus.
 The majority of Simpson students choose to live on campus all four years.
 Learn more about housing options by visiting Residence Life.

 What type of computer should I bring to Simpson?

 There are computer labs all over campus: the library, the science building, the student center, and even right in the residence halls.
 However, if you choose to bring your own computer, the following chart lists the required and recommended computer system configurations to connect to the Simpson network.